Valley polarization fluctuations, bistability, and switching in two-dimensional semiconductors: Fluctuations and switching between stable steady-states

 \section{Fluctuations and switching between stable steady-states}

-We now turn to the analysis of fluctuations in the valley-polarized excitonic system.
-Indeed, fluctuations in the pumping intensity, random acts of the photon absorption, and randomness in the scattering processes of excitons results in fluctuations in the generation rate~\cite{RevModPhys.68.801} with $G_z(t)$ in Eq.~\eqref{Sz:gen} in the form
+We now turn to the analysis of fluctuations in the valley-polarized excitonic system. \add{On the one hand, random events of the photon absorption, intrinsic fluctuations in the pumping intensity, and randomness in the scattering processes of excitons results in fluctuations in the generation rate~\cite{Lax1,Kogan,springerlink:10.1007/BF02724353,RevModPhys.68.801} with $G_z(t)$ in Eq.~\eqref{Sz:gen}.
+On the other hand, the spin noise experimental technique~\cite{AZ,Oestreich} is now actively applied to non-equilibrium systems~\cite{PhysRevB.93.241307,Crooker} and to two-dimensional materials to detect the valley fluctuations~\cite{Crooker:2d}.
+To account for the fluctuations we take $G_z(t)$ in the form}

 Here $\langle G_z\rangle$ is the time-average value of the pumping rate and $\delta G_z(t)$ is its random fluctuation.
-The noise of the pumping is characterized by autocorrelation function which we take in the simplest form
+The \add{fluctuations or} noise of the pumping is characterized by autocorrelation function which we take in the simplest form

-where the constant $\beta$ describes the intensity of fluctuations.
-Note, that we use classical equations to describe the valley noise of excitons, accordingly, we assume that noise $\delta G$ includes also random Langevin forces which support quantum statistical fluctuations of the particles and spins~\cite{ll5_eng,aronovivchenko71:eng,gi2012noise,smirnov:SNS:rev}.
+where the constant $\beta$ describes the intensity of fluctuations. \add{Since the characteristic time-scale of fluctuations is the exciton scattering time $\tau$ or even shorter and the exciton valley dynamics occurs on a longer timescale, $\tau_v(S_z) \gg \tau$, see Eq.~\eqref{tau:v:1}, the white-noise assumption in Eq.~\eqref{dG:fluct} is well justified.} Note, that we use classical equations to describe the valley noise of excitons, accordingly, we assume that noise $\delta G$ includes also random Langevin forces which support quantum statistical fluctuations of the particles and spins~\cite{ll5_eng,aronovivchenko71:eng,gi2012noise,smirnov:SNS:rev}.